homer0/aurelia-class-enhancements/README.md

 As you saw on the example above, the way it works is pretty straightforward:

-1. Define an enhancement class with methods you want to be called when the ones of the ViewModel are triggered.
+1. Define an enhancement class with methods you want to be called when the ones of the target class are triggered.
-2. Add the enhancement to the ViewModel using the `enhance` decorator.
+2. Add the enhancement to the target class using the `enhance` decorator.

-There are also a few extra features that may be useful for you:

-### Access the ViewModel
+### Access the target class

-When instantiating an enhancement, the library sends to a reference of the ViewModel instance, so you can access methods and properties on your custom methods.
+When instantiating an enhancement, the library sends to a reference of the target class instance to the enhancement constructor, so you can access methods and properties on your custom methods.

-Let's say you have a component that renders a form where the user saves some important information, and if the user were to leave the route without saving the information, you want to use a prompt to ask for confirmation.
+Let's say you have a component that renders a form where the user saves some important information, and if the user were to leave the route without saving the information, you would want to use a prompt to ask for confirmation.

 A basic approach would be to have a flag indicating if the changes are saved and then use the `canDeactivate` lifecycle method to decide whether to show the prompt or not: